 Integrate Digital Technology

 Developing a culture of continuous improvement can help small businesses.
 Usually, companies depend on digital technology to improve their visibility.
 With functional websites and social media platforms, SME owners can promote and sell their goods.
 Also, digital tools like hardware and software programs can help workers perform their tasks efficiently.
-When starting a small enterprise, business consultants recommend the integration of digital technology in departments like finance and customer service.
+When starting a small enterprise, business IT specialists recommend the integration of digital technology in departments like finance and customer service.

 Apply Hands-On Experience